 Fertility, pregnancy and breastfeeding

-We don’t yet know what effect allopurinol might have on an unborn baby, so you shouldn’t take it if you’re pregnant.
-If you’re planning a family or become pregnant while taking allopurinol you should discuss this with your doctor.
+However, we don’t know what effect allopurinol has on an unborn baby.
+As a result, you shouldn’t take it if you’re pregnant.
+If you’re planning a family, or become pregnant while taking allopurinol, talk to your doctor.

-Some allopurinol will pass into the breast milk and the effects on the baby aren't yet known.
-Therefore it's recommended that you shouldn’t breastfeed if you’re taking allopurinol.
+Some allopurinol will pass into breast milk, but the risk to the baby is unknown.
+Therefore, you shouldn’t breastfeed if you’re taking allopurinol.